 PavCo has revisited and revised our strategic goals and measures to reflect our new corporate business focus.
-The forecasts in the Service Plan have been prepared using our existing business as a starting point.
+The forecasts in the Revised Service Plan have been prepared using our existing business as a starting point.
 We have made reasonable assumptions with respect to new business based on previous experience and facility capacity.

-PavCo will work with various stakeholders to develop surplus stadium lands which will boost BC Place's standing as an entertainment centre and generate revenues to reduce its funding requirements and meet debt obligations.
+PavCo will continue to work with various stakeholders to develop surplus stadium lands which will boost BC Place's standing as an entertainment centre and generate revenues to reduce its funding requirements and meet debt obligations.

-The 2013/14 - 2015/16 PavCo Service Plan was prepared under my direction in accordance with the Budget Transparency and Accountability Act and the BC Reporting Principles.
+The 2013/14 - 2015/16 PavCo Revised Service Plan was prepared under my direction in accordance with the Budget Transparency and Accountability Act and the BC Reporting Principles.
 The plan is consistent with government's strategic priorities and fiscal plan.
 I am accountable for the contents of the plan, including what has been included in the plan and how it has been reported.

-All significant assumptions, policy decisions, events and identified risks, as of January 4, 2013 have been considered in preparing the plan.
+To the best of our knowledge the significant assumptions, policy decisions, events and identified risks are current and have been considered in preparing this plan.
 The performance measures presented are consistent with PavCo's mandate and goals, and focus on aspects critical to the organization's performance.
 The targets in this plan have been determined based on an assessment of PavCo's operating environment, forecast conditions, risk assessment and past performance.